zvandermeer/PixelBot/README.md

+---

+---

 <h1 id="pixelbot">Pixelbot</h1>
 <p>A multi-purpose moderation discord bot, with Among Us moderation commands built-in.<br>
 <a href="https://www.python.org/"><img src="https://img.shields.io/badge/Made%20with-Python-1f425f.svg" alt="made-with-python"></a> <a href="https://repl.it/github/ovandermeer/PixelBot"><img src="https://repl.it/badge/github/ovandermeer/PixelBot" alt="Try me in repl.it!"></a></p>
 <h2 id="installation">Installation</h2>
 <p>Download the most recent release from the <a href="https://github.com/ovandermeer/PixelBot/releases">releases</a> page.
-DO NOT DOWNLOAD THE SOURCE CODE!
 Once the bot is downloaded, configure your bot using the automatically created “botConfig.ini” file.
-Then, just run bot.py and the bot will start!<br>
+Then, just run <a href="http://bot.py">bot.py</a> and the bot will start!<br>
--Note: Python 3.6 or higher is required to run.
-Python 3.9 or higher is currently not supported.</p>
+-Note: Python 3.6 or higher is required to run.</p>
 <h2 id="try-it-before-you-download">Try it before you download!</h2>
-<p>You can run PixelBot in <a href="http://repl.it">repl.it</a> to try it out without having to dowload it!
+<p>You can run PixelBot in <a href="http://repl.it">repl.it</a> to try it out without having to download it!
 Click the link below to try it now!<br>
 <a href="https://repl.it/github/ovandermeer/PixelBot"><img src="https://repl.it/badge/github/ovandermeer/PixelBot" alt="Try me in repl.it!"></a></p>
 <h2 id="among-us-commands">Among Us Commands</h2>
 <p>The main feature of this bot is it’s Among Us moderation commands.
 Before you can use them, a little bit of set-up on your server is required.</p>
 <ol>
-<li>Create a voice channnel called “Among Us”</li>
+<li>Create a voice channel called “Among Us”</li>
 <li>Create a role called “Among Us - Dead”.
 Note that the bot will give this to users once they die, so don’t give the role higher priority or permissions then you want your users to have</li>
 <li>You’re good to go!
 Note that you must be using the “Among Us” voice channel while playing Among Us, otherwise the bot will not work.</li>
 </ol>